 2. Insurance Payouts

-3. E-commerce Refunds
+3. E-Commerce Refunds

 4. Utility Payments

-What Are Payment Platforms?
+What Are Real-Time Payment Platforms?

 End-to-end encryption